Rodrigo Duterte: Approval ratings

-Political views
+Political positions

 Duterte described himself as left-leaning during his campaign and presidency, but has stressed that he is for democracy and is not a communist.
 Some in the mainstream news media have labeled Duterte as a right-wing populist and authoritarian.
 He has been likened to other nationalist figures in the 2010s including Donald Trump and Jair Bolsonaro.

 Duterte was a member of the leftist Kabataang Makabayan during the 1970s and was a student of prominent Philippine leftist figure and founder of the Communist Party of the Philippines, Jose Maria Sison.
-In a 1980s interview, Duterte expressed his frustration on seeing suspected criminals being acquitted despite evidence against them, further adding he admired the NPA's "brand of rendering swift justice".
+During a 1980s interview, Duterte expressed his frustration on seeing suspected criminals being acquitted despite evidence against them, further adding he admired the NPA's "brand of rendering swift justice".

 His relationship with the communists deteriorated during his presidency due to continued rebel attacks on soldiers despite the peace talks.
 The collapse of the peace talks with the CPP, New People's Army (NPA) and NDF led to the falling-out between Duterte and the CPP.
 The dismissal of cabinet members, most of whom were dropped by the Commission on Appointments or by Duterte himself, led to his erstwhile progressive allies disowning him.
 The fallout between Duterte and the CPP has also been followed by the expansion of a historical and religiously informed cultural hostility toward left-wing politics in the Philippines, which had been previously reserved for the CPP but which has now spread to the social democratic, democratic socialist and national democratic organizations, such as the Makabayan bloc.
 Some national democrats and others who identify with the left have refuted Duterte's self-proclaimed socialist credentials given his inability to concretely and seriously tackle the economic aspects of liberalism.